jsdrupal/drupal-admin-ui/README.md

 ## Developing

 - Ensure you have [Node 8](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed.
-- Make sure the webserver is started with `composer run-script start`
+- Make sure the webserver for Drupal is started with `composer run-script start`
-- As we run the development environment as anonymous user right now, you need to grant them permissions.
-- Please do that in the "production" environment, like ```http://localhost:8888/admin/people/permissions```.
-The permissions you want to grant at least are "administer users" and "Administer site configuration".
 - Run `composer run-script devify`.
 You will now have a checkout of this repo in `drupal-admin-ui`.
 It will also symlink the bundled production app to `docroot/vfancy`, and the support module to `docroot/modules/contrib`.
-- Edit `drupal-admin-ui/.env.local` and add in the URL for your currently running Drupal installation that was output from the start command. e.g. for `Starting webserver on http://localhost:8888`, set `REACT_APP_DRUPAL_BASE_URL=http://localhost:8888`
+- Edit `drupal-admin-ui/.env.local` and add in the URL for your currently running Drupal installation that was output from the start command. e.g. for `Starting webserver on http://127.0.0.1:8888`, set `REACT_APP_DRUPAL_BASE_URL=http://127.0.0.1:8888`
 - Enter the repo with `cd drupal-admin-ui` and start the Webpack dev server with `yarn start`.
 This will open a new window at `http://localhost:3000/`